-The audited financial statements and notes thereto in our Annual Report to Stockholders for the fiscal period ended December 31, 2016 (the "Annual Report") are incorporated by reference into this SAI.
+The audited financial statements and notes thereto in our Annual Report to Stockholders for the year ended December 31, 2016 (the "Annual Report") and the unaudited financial statements and notes thereto in our Semi-Annual Report to Shareholders for the fiscal period ended June 30, 2017 (the "Semi-Annual Report") are incorporated by reference into this SAI.
 The 2016 financial statements included in the Annual Report were audited by Tait, Weller & Baker LLP, the Company's independent registered public accounting firm, whose report thereon is also incorporated herein by reference.
-No other parts of the Annual Report are incorporated by reference herein and such other parts are not part of our registration statement, the SAI, or the prospectus.
+No other parts of the Annual Report or Semi-Annual Report are incorporated by reference herein and such other parts are not part of our registration statement, the SAI, or the prospectus.